dodrio/jet/README.md

 # Jet
-An HTTP/HTTPS proxy integrated with SOCKS v4/v4a/v5.
+An HTTP/HTTPS proxy integrated with SOCKS v4/v4a/v5, routes requests via GeoIP CN.

 > The name "Jet" is inspired by Jet Black from Cowboy Bepop.